NetworkManager

 NetworkManager is a daemon that sits on top of libudev and other Linux kernel interfaces (and a couple of other daemons) and provides a high-level interface for the configuration of the network interfaces.

 Rationale

-NetworkManager is a software utility that aims to simplify the use of computer networks.
+NetworkManager is a software utility that aims to simplify the use of computer networks on Linux distributions.

-NetworkManager is available for Linux kernel-based and other Unix-like operating systems.

 How it works

 To connect computers with each other, various communications protocols have been developed, e.g. IEEE 802.3 (Ethernet), IEEE 802.11 ("wireless"), IEEE 802.15.1 (Bluetooth), PPPoE, PPPoA, and many many more.
 Each participating computer must have the suitable hardware, e.g. network card or wireless network card and this hardware must be configured accordingly to be able to establish a connection.

 In case of a monolithic kernel all the device drivers are part of it.
-The hardware is accessed (and also configured) through its device driver.
-In case of Linux, the kernel presents for each device driver a representation in form of a device file.
-All device files are found in the /dev directory, and traditionally the device files for Ethernet hardware have been named eth0, eth1, etc. Since systemd, they are named differently: enp4s0, etc. (This abstraction is called the everything is a file concept.)

-Anything in user-space accesses the hardware through its device file.
-The configuration utility to configure the hardware, and programs like the web browser/SSH/NTP-client/etc. to send and receive network packets.
+The hardware is accessed (and also configured) through its device driver by the configuration utility to configure the hardware, and programs like the web browser/SSH/NTP-client/etc. to send and receive network packets.